open-contracting/open-contracting.github.io/pages/work.md

 ## Standard

 ### Supply side analysis (aka Data diving)
-During Februaruy & March we are compiling a list of Open Contracting Data to understand the current supply of data available. **[Read more](/pages/notes/datasets/)**.
+During February & March we are compiling a list of Open Contracting Data to understand the current supply of data available. **[Read more](/pages/notes/datasets/)**.

 In 2013, we did an [initial sprint](/pages/notes/firstsprint.html) of work looking at some existing open contracting